 Rightio – let’s talk about where you’d like to have your photos done.
 If you want fabulous images, it’s important to get this part right.
-Here are the options:
+Here are some of the options:

 This is a great place for slightly older kids.
 There are usually places with great light, but the start or the end of the day is infinitely the best time to be there for light.